 While we have \$50 million of combined property, equipment and business interruption insurance, there can be no assurance that one or more carriers will not attempt to deny coverage.
 To date, we have submitted claims to each of our insurance carriers.
-Each of the insurance carriers has accepted coverage under the policies subject to the customary reservation of rights, but no carrier has to our knowledge indicated that it would deny or attempt to deny coverage.
+Each of the insurance carriers has accepted coverage under the polices subject to the customary reservation of rights, but no carrier has to our knowledge indicated that it would deny or attempt to deny coverage.
 Each of our insurance policies contains customary exclusions from the carrier's obligation to cover claims made under the policies, including exclusions based on certain of our intentional acts or omissions, including our willful failure to maintain an adequate fire suppression system.
 We had acquired and installed a comprehensive fire suppression at TRIC, however the preliminary investigation by the local fire marshal indicates that the fire suppression system at TRIC failed to activate at the time of the fire.
 We had, at all times leading up to the fire, engaged a nationally recognized fire detection and prevention service company to service and maintain our fire suppression system.
 The service provider had serviced our fire suppression system as recent as November 12, 2019.
-As of the date of this report, we have not determined the reason for the failure of our fire suppression system to activate at the time of the fire.
-However, we have no reason to believe that the failure to activate is due to any action or failure to act on our part that would justify a carrier to exclude payment on our insurance claim.
-However, there can be no assurance that a carrier may not deny coverage based on its claim that we failed to maintain a fire suppression system as required by the policy or for some other exclusion under the policy.
+As of the date of this report, we have not determined the reason for the failure of our prevention service to believe that the failure to activate is due to any action or failure to act on our part that would justify a carrier to exclude payment on our insurance claim.
+However, there can be no assurance that carrier may not deny coverage based on its claim that we failed to maintain a fire suppression system as required by the policy or for some other exclusion under the policy.
 In the event that one or more carriers deny coverage under their policies, we may be unable to finance our recovery and resume commercial operations, in which case you could lose your investment.